kolganovaanna/Final-Project-Proposal/Main_Protocol.md

 +
 FFFFFFFFFFFFFFFFFFFFFFFFFFFFFF,F,FFFFFFFFFFFFFFFF,FFFF:FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF,FFFFFFF:FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF:FFFFFFFFFFFFFFFFF:FFFFFFFFFFFF:FFFFFFFF,FFFFF:FFF:FFFFF:FFF
 ```
 Let's talk about the quality scores first to have some understanding of the reads.
-Fs stand for high-quality base, ":" stand for good quality, and "," low quality scores.
+Fs stand for high-quality base, ":" stand for relatively good quality, and "," low quality scores.
+Most of my reads are of high quality but there are some that are low-quality.
+These are the reads I am targeting in the project.

 GitHub repo update: